jsteinberg/ializer/README.md

 ## Design Goals

-* Simple Singular DSL for defining object to data and data to object mappings
+* Simple Singular DSL for defining object-to-data and data-to-object mappings
 * Support for nested object relationships
 * Isolate serialization/parsing code from object to not pollute method space
 * speed